salesforce/lwc-rfcs/text/0000-focus-behavior.md

 When discussing focus behavior, we need to consider the three ways you can focus on elements: click focus, programmatic focus, and sequential focus.
-In general, anything that is click focusable or sequentially focusable is programmatically focusable; however, focus behavior for clicks and sequential navigation can depend on the user agent and system settings.
-For example, Safari will not apply focus on buttons when clicked, but it will apply focus on buttons when the focus method is invoked[^1].
+In general, anything that is click focusable or sequentially focusable is programmatically focusable, and focus behavior for clicks and sequential navigation can depend on the user agent and system settings.
+For example, Safari will not apply focus on buttons when clicked, but it will apply focus on buttons when the focus method is invoked[1].

 As such, the set of click focusable and sequentially focusable elements is not something that we can know a priori.
 What we do know when observing our